-AKKTek released their first all-in-one camera with on-board DVR unit, called AKK EIO.
+AKKTek released their first all-in-one camera with an onboard DVR unit, called AKK EIO.
 I was lucky enough to snag one from the first production batch for review.

-When it comes to racing drones, weight and space is critical.
-In addition to the low weight and compact size, AKK EIO allows to record the journey of your flight right on the quadcopter without any additional device.
+When it comes to racing drones, weight and space are critical.
+In addition to the low weight and compact size, AKK EIO allows recording the journey of your flight right on the quadcopter without any additional device.

 Aside from a good FPV monitor or a wearable FPV goggle, the second most important piece of an immersive FPV flight is the camera.
 Serving as your eye on the sky, choosing a camera that’s both durable and high quality are two main points to consider.

 - 4 in 1 FPV camera (DVR, VTX, Antenna and 600TVL camera);